DelhiDK/PROJECT-02/README.md

 # PROJECT-02.
 ### 1. 🚀 Project Title.
+Amazon Sales Analytics & Insights.
 ### 2. 🌟 Headline.
+Turning Complex Sales Data into Clear Trends, Category Performance, and Customer Intelligence.
+• **“Analytics & Insights”** makes it sound professional and complete, not just a dashboard but a decision‑making tool.

+• The headline highlights the transformation: raw data → clear trends, category breakdowns, and customer behavior insights.

+• It’s concise, powerful, and instantly tells visitors the value of your repo.
 ### 3. 🏷️ Short Description / Purpose.
 ### 4. ⚙️ Tech Stack.
 ### 5. 🏷️ Data Source.